Summative, formative and scattered examination

 You can also work with different arrangements of scattered examination, where several smaller examination elements potentially with a very similar structure to formative elements, and that together form the basis you need as a teacher for assessment and grading purposes.
 Here you can, for example, work with portfolios or with a progression of various test elements aiming towards fulfilment of all the intended learning outcomes to be examined.

-In an online procedure, it is possible to work consciously based on the latter two approaches to reduce both the incentives for and the concern about cheating and plagiarism in a final examination.
+In an online procedure, it is possible to work consciously based on the ideas of time-scattered and varied examination to reduce both the incentives for and the concern about cheating and plagiarism in a final examination.

 Carless, David (2015).
 Excellence in University Assessment Learning from award-winning practice.
 Routledge.
 ISBN 9781138824553;

 McLaughlin, T. & Yan,Z. (2017).
 Diverse delivery methods and strong psychological benefits: A review of online formative assessment.
 Journal of Computer Assisted Learning, 33(6), 562-574. doi.org/10.1111/jcal.12200